 Then, organize it into categories that you'll be able to use as fields on your lead list.

 At the end of the day, you should have a lead qualification checklist.
-When adding new leads to your list, you can use it to manually or automatically verify they meet the criteria.
+When adding new leads to your list, you can use it to manually or automatically verify they meet the criteria for your targeted lead list strategies.

 Step 3.
 Segment Your Leads Before Adding Them to the Lead List